 Laban taught school from 1830 to 1840, he was Captain of the Militia from 1839 to 1843 and served as the Town Assessor for 12 years3.
 Laban was also Town School Superintendent3.
 Laban and Mariam had no children of their own, however, they were the foster parents of Charles and William Twitchel, orphaned nephews of Miriam, and of Frances Warrington and Anna Kanner.
 Mariam died on April 8, 18903, and Laban followed soon after on July 18, 18903.

-After 1880, Warren and Aurelia moved to Sorrento, Florida, where he was known as Judge Needham3.
-Warren died there on October 8, 1895, and was buried in a local cemetery3.
+Warren died on October 8, 1895, and was buried in a local cemetery3.
 Following his death, Aurelia returned Pennsylvania and later had Warren reburied at Meadville.
-Aurelia lived until the 1930's12.
+Aurelia died on December 17, 192512.

 Top | To Needham Surname Index | To Site Main Page